Developing support to parents through early childhood services

 Another important issue addressed by Eurofound is how early childhood services are providing parents/carers with educational and social supports, and how these services can contribute to more effective parenting.
 A workshop on this theme was held in Brussels on 27 November 2009.
 A workshop report is available.

 Parenting support is usually implemented as part of a wider framework of child welfare or family policies.
-Current (2011-2012) Eurofound research will document case studies in seven Member States, explaining how the concept of parenting support is understood across Europe and presenting good practice of early childhood centres offering these educational and social supports.
-The report will be published in 2013.
+Recent (2011-2012) Eurofound research documents case studies in seven Member States, explaining how the concept of parenting support is understood across Europe and presenting good practice of early childhood centres offering these educational and social supports.
+The report was published in March 2013.
 An executive summary is available.

 Childcare for school children: Employment development in the EU